-§69.69 Issuance of an International Tonnage Certificate (1969).
+§69.69 Tonnage certificates.

-On request of the vessel owner, an International Tonnage Certificate (1969) is issued for a vessel measured under this subpart that is 79 feet or more in registered length and that will engage on a foreign voyage.
-The Certificate is issued to the vessel owner or master and must be maintained on board the vessel when it is engaged on a foreign voyage.
+(a) On request of the vessel owner, the authorized measurement organization must issue an International Tonnage Certificate (1969) as evidence of the vessel's measurement under this subpart for a vessel that is 24 meters (79.0 feet) or more in registered length, will engage on a foreign voyage, and is not a vessel of war.
+The Certificate is delivered to the vessel owner or master and must be maintained on board the vessel when it is engaged on a foreign voyage.
+For a vessel for which a remeasurement under §69.71 resulted in a net tonnage ITC decrease due to changes other than alterations or modifications to the vessel deemed by the Commandant to be of a major character, an International Tonnage Certificate (1969) reflecting the decreased net tonnage ITC will not be reissued until 12 months have elapsed from the date of measurement indicated on the current certificate.